29 Sep 2015

 When the Lee Kuan Yew death hoax happened

-Singapore and the world had been on Lee Kuan Yew watch since news broke that the country’s ailing former prime minister had been hospitalised for severe pneumonia in early February.
+Singapore and the world had been on Lee Kuan Yew watch since news broke that the country’s ailing former prime minister had been hospitalised for severe pneumonia in February 2015.

 And when an image of a fake statement announcing Mr Lee’s passing circulated online on March 18, many reputable international media outlets jumped on it.